Skip to content

 This shows the SQL Rocky will generate for each model.
 Compare it against dbt compile output for the same models.

-Add a test pipeline to your rocky.toml that points at a sandbox catalog and reuses the same adapter:
+Add a test pipeline to your rocky.toml that points at a sandbox catalog and reuses the same adapters (the prod data adapter and the fivetran discovery adapter defined above):

 [pipeline.bronze_test]